-Celebrate Juneteenth in Colorado, a day to mark freedom for former enslaved people
+Celebrate Juneteenth in Colorado, a day to mark freedom from slavery — and freedom for all people

 Juneteenth commemorates June 19, 1865, the day when the last enslaved people in the U.S. finally became free.

-Tony Exum, Jr., a jazz and R & B saxophonist from Colorado Springs who performs around the world, was part of the entertainment lineup at the 2023 Southern Colorado Juneteenth Festival in Colorado Springs and will be back to perform at the America the Beautiful Park again this year.
+Tony Exum, Jr., a jazz and R & B saxophonist from Colorado Springs who performs around the world, has performed at the Southern Colorado Juneteenth Festival in Colorado Springs in recent years.
 Photo by DeAndré Smith, courtesy of the Southern Colorado Juneteenth Festival.

-Tony Exum, Jr., a jazz and R & B saxophonist from Colorado Springs who performs around the world, was part of the entertainment lineup at the 2023 Southern Colorado Juneteenth Festival in Colorado Springs and will be back to perform at the America the Beautiful Park again this year.
+Tony Exum, Jr., a jazz and R & B saxophonist from Colorado Springs who performs around the world, has performed at the Southern Colorado Juneteenth Festival in Colorado Springs in recent years.
 Photo by DeAndré Smith, courtesy of the Southern Colorado Juneteenth Festival.

-Colorado has a new Juneteenth holiday, and it’s a wonderful time for everyone to celebrate freedom.
+Colorado has a relatively new Juneteenth holiday, and it’s a wonderful time for everyone to celebrate freedom.

-“Juneteenth is our freedom now and forever,” said Jen Smith, co-founder of the Southern Colorado Juneteenth Festival, a free, three-day event that takes place in Colorado Springs over the weekend before Juneteenth.
+“Juneteenth is our freedom now and forever,” said Jen Smith, co-founder of the Southern Colorado Juneteenth Festival, a free event that takes place in Colorado Springs over the weekend following Juneteenth.

 Smith, who helped create the event with her husband DeAndré Smith, said everyone is welcome.